Hi! My name is Jenna Hazzard.

 I’m pursuing the creative life through my reading, my writing and my work in the public library.

-In the Spring of 2018, I graduated from Wilfrid Laurier University with a double degree in English and Medieval Studies.
+In the Spring of 2018, I graduated from Wilfrid Laurier University with a double major in English and Medieval Studies.
 Over my time at Laurier, I discovered and nurtured my interest in creative writing.
 Instead of rushing off to grad school, I chose to seriously pursue my writing and other creative pursuits for a few years.
 I created the blog portion of this website, because I wanted a place to document and discuss the experiences I have as I navigate my post-undergraduate life as a young writer.

-Although I have tried my hand in a few genres, I mostly write realistic fiction and creative non-fiction.
+Although I have tried my hand in a few genres, I mostly write fiction about real life and creative non-fiction.
 I am currently querying my novel and piecing together ideas for my next book length project.
 To avoid spending all my writing time on the blog, the posts are going to be casual and perhaps a little unpolished, but ultimately heartfelt.
 I hope you find some value in the blog as I share my journey.

-To keep the lights on and the bank account in the black (and also because I really do love it!), I work part-time at a public library in Information Services and Local History.
+To keep the lights on and the bank account in the black (and also because I really do love it!), I also work part-time at a public library in Information Services and Local History.